 - Do You Need Other Features?
 Some virtual mailbox companies offer a fax service, check deposit service and even the option to send a letter on your behalf.

-In this review of Traveling Mailbox, I’m going to share with you the features they offer and how that has been either a pro or con for me.
-I’ve worked with Traveling Mailbox for a couple years now and so they’ve graciously offered me a discount code to encourage you to use the service.
-The links here are affiliate links, which means that at no extra cost to you I will be compensated if you decide to use Traveling Mailbox.
+Note: The links in this article are affiliate links, which means that at no extra cost to you, I will be compensated if you decide to use Traveling Mailbox.
 As a longtime customer, though, I can promise you I’m only sharing what has worked well for me.
 Thank you for your support!

 Features & Benefits | Traveling Mailbox Review